 5.2 The Supplier reserves the right to change the Charges without notice, any price changes will take effect at the end of the Customer’s minimum term under an Order form.

-5.3 If the Customer fails to make a payment due to the Supplier under the Agreement by the due date, then, without limiting the Supplier’s remedies under clause 9, the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgement.
-Interest under clause 5.6 will accrue each day at 4% a year above the Bank of England’s base rate from time to time but at 4% a year for any period when that base rate is below 0%.
+5.3 If the Customer fails to make a payment due to the Supplier under the Agreement by the due date, then, without limiting the Supplier’s remedies under clause 10 (Termination), the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+Interest under this clause 5.2 will accrue each day at 4% per annum above the Bank of England’s base rate from time to time but at 4% per annum for any period when the base rate is below 0%.
+The Supplier may suspend the Services until full payment, including interest, is received.

 5.4 All amounts due under the Agreement shall be paid in full without any counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).